-Duncan McPherson practises corporate law focused on five areas: oil & gas; power & renewables; climate change & emissions trading; aboriginal law; and water.
-Duncan provides discrete advice on specific business issues, and represents clients through the negotiation and completion of high-value complex transactions.
+Duncan McPherson practises corporate commercial law focused on five areas: oil & gas; power & renewables; climate change & emissions trading; aboriginal law; and water.

-Oil & Gas: Duncan acts on upstream, midstream, and downstream deals, with a particular emphasis on purchase and sale agreements (including from receivership sales), joint ventures and other co-ownership arrangements for projects, and midstream services agreements.
+Oil & Gas: Duncan acts on upstream, midstream, and downstream transactions across Canada, with an emphasis on purchase and sale agreements, restructurings, co-ownership arrangements for projects, and midstream services agreements.
 Duncan has significant experience in structuring and negotiating new infrastructure projects, including pipelines, terminals, subsurface storage, and offshore production.

 Power & Renewables: Duncan advises in respect of power purchase agreements, and has broad experience in the structuring of power projects, including wind, solar, and hydro.